Exploring trends and developments

 Project Management: Time Estimates and Planning

 Accurate time estimation is a skill essential for good project management.
-Often people underestimate the amount of time needed to implement projects.
-This is true particularly when the project manager is not familiar with the task to be carried out.
 This article covers the basics to think of when planning projects.

 Estimating by Percentages